Pandas Merge DataFrames Explained Examples

 2. Pandas Merge DataFrames

 By default merge() uses inner join on columns that are present on both DataFrames.
-You can also explicitly specify the columns you wanted to join on and join by row index.
+You can also explicitly specify the columns you want to join and join by row index.

 Though DataFrame also has a join() method there are slight differences between merge() and join() methods.